CatmanJunior/AbeSitePlugin2/README.md

 4. The gallery settings will be serialized and written to a `php_array_gallery_settings.txt` file.
 5. The filter settings will be serialized and written to a `filter_php_array.txt` file
 6. A Markdown file named `first_elements.md` will be generated, containing a table with information about the first elements, filters, and counts.
 This is to check if all the data is correctly parsed.
 7. Add the content of the 2 txt files to the database.
+Goto PHPmyAdmin
+8. Search in Options(the pf_gallery_options) and PostMeta (the number of the gallery)

 ## Additional Notes